dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 The server should write to a log file when the following events occur:
 * A new patient is registered.
 The log entry should include the patient ID.
 * A new attending physician is registered.
-The log entry should include the attending user name and e-mail.
+The log entry should include the attending username and e-mail.
 * A heart rate is posted that is tachycardic.
 The log entry should include the patient ID, the heart rate, and the attending physician e-mail.

-All of the above routes should return an appropriate status code (depending on the outcome, including when the request was unsuccessful for whatever reason, for example, when the input JSON is incorrect).
+All the above routes should return an appropriate status code (depending on the outcome, including when the request was unsuccessful for whatever reason, for example, when the input JSON is incorrect).

-All of the above routes should do input data validation, making sure that the appropriate keys in JSON inputs exist, and that the data types are correct.
+All the above routes should do input data validation, making sure that the appropriate keys in JSON inputs exist, and that the data types are correct.
 If the input is incorrect, a non-2xx error code should be returned.
 Also, the routes should return the appropriate status codes if a